 Light eye makeup won't cut it for a night wedding.
-Rather, you will need something that is bold that will standout under the stars.
+Rather, you will need something that is bold and will stand out under the stars.

 - Eyelashes: If you really want to make a statement with your makeup on your wedding day, then add a couple of individual false lashes to the outer corners of your upper lash line.
 Next, apply multiple coats of black mascara, paying close attention to the longest lashes at the outer corners of your eyes for a sultry look.

 There are various options when it comes to your night lip color.

 - If you decide to create dark, defined eyes with your night wedding makeup, then it's a good idea to go for a lighter lip shade.
 Use a lip liner that's the same shade as your lipstick to avoid a noticeably dark lip line.